hotohoto/study-notes/math/031-linear-algebra.md

 (Theorem 6.4.4 - Spectral Theorem)

 If $A$ is Hermitian, then there exists a unitary matrix $U$ that diagonalizes $A$.

+- Note that eigenvectors corresponding to the same eigenvalue need not be orthogonal to each other.
+However, since every subspace has an orthonormal basis, orthonormal bases can be found for each eigenspace, so an orthonormal basis of eigenvectors can be found.

 (Corollary 6.4.5)